NaluKit/nalu/etc/wiki/10 Context.md

 }
 ```

-In case you plan to add modules in the future, you should consider the use of the `AbstractMainContext`-class.
+In case you plan to add modules in the future, you should consider the use of the `AbstractModuleContext`-class.

 See **Multi Module Implementation** for more information.

 ## Multi Module Implementation
-Inside a multi module application you need a different implementation of the context.
+Inside a multi module implementation you need a different kind of the context.
 (See the [Module wiki page](https://github.com/NaluKit/nalu/wiki/15.-Multi-Module-Project) for more information).